 s chair of the Committee of Laws, it is my job to review submissions from branches for proposed changes to their bylaws.
 When reviewing close to 200 submissions each year, recurring issues with branch bylaws become apparent.

-This month, I want to share with you common problems the committee sees on what is missing from branch bylaws.
+This month, I want to share some of the problems the committee sees that are present in some branch bylaws.
 Here are a few examples of language that must be contained in branch bylaws: